TantalizingPotato/progress/README.md

 ### 📈 To Do
 1. to try running our system on the datasets of scale-factor 10 and 100.
 2. to read the VLDB 2021 paper _Columnar Storage and List-based Processing for Graph Database Management Systems_.
-3. to learn more about Pytorch Geometric.
+3. to learn more about PyTorch Geometric.

 ## Progress 6-21